-My work also has me on TV (including maybe 10 seconds on the NBC Nightly News and a longer spot years ago on MSNBC’s Countdown, where Keith Olbermann quizzed me about the lost iPhone 4 prototype), radio (WTOP has me on semi-regularly), and podcasts.
-And I’ve spoken at such events as CES, Web Summit, SXSW, Collision, and Viva Technology Paris.
+My work also has me on TV (including maybe 10 seconds on the NBC Nightly News and a longer spot years ago on MSNBC’s Countdown, where Keith Olbermann quizzed me about the lost iPhone 4 prototype), radio (WTOP has had me on semi-regularly), and podcasts.
+And I’ve spoken at such events as Web Summit, SXSW, CES, Collision, and Viva Technology.

 As for my spellcheck-defying last name, it comes from a lovely town in northern Italy called Vicenza, not far west of Venice.
 Here’s how I pronounce it; if you use the short “a” one would hear in Italy instead of the long “a” my ancestors switched to after settling in the Midwest, that’s fine too:

 Other places to connect with me online, in declining order of importance:

 - Twitter: what I call my “public notebook,” that’s the first place I’m likely to share some amusing, insightful or irrelevant observation

 - My public Facebook page: where you can see the occasional selfie and learn 25 random things about me

 - LinkedIn: the most current, detailed version of my resume

 - Flickr: photos from conferences, trips, and around town, plus the occasional screenshot